afpineda/OpenSourceSimWheelESP32/doc/hardware/DevKits_en.md

 - Not all pins can wake up the system from deep sleep.
 - Not all pins can be used for analog input.

 As a result, some devices can not be connected to any arbitrary pin, so a **pin-out plan** is needed.
 To develop such a plan, you need to know which constraints apply to your DevKit board.
-Look for a datasheet.
+Look for a data sheet.

 ### ESP-WROOM-32 DevKit